 For heating, start by setting the 'Heat System COP' equal to 1.
 This simulates the energy use as if only hot water is used, without the boiler.
 The energy reported for heating is now reflective of what the district energy system would be delivered to the building.

-Alternatively, if you know the COP of the district system and would like to model with that efficiency, simply enter the known value in Heating or Cooling System COP inputs under the Building System Tab (as shown below).
+Alternatively, if you know the COP of the district system and would like to model with that efficiency, simply enter the known value in the Heating or Cooling System COP inputs under the Building System Tab (as shown below).
+The matching IPLV curve can be selected based on the project as well.

 For more information on District Systems see this Fact Sheet from Energy.gov